What is the Public Reading of Scripture?

 Psalm 1:2

-But his delight is in the law of the Lord, And in His law he meditates day and night.
+But his delight is in the law of the Lord, And in His law he mediates day and night.

 Whole Bible